Grymskvll/Gatherer-Elysium/README.md

 # Gatherer-Elysium
 A 100% accurate and complete* Gatherer file for Elysium vanilla WoW realms.
-For a version of Gatherer that fixes Night Dragons and Whipper Roots not appearing, check https://github.com/Grymskvll/Gatherer-FelwoodFix
+For a version of Gatherer that fixes Night Dragons and Whipper Roots not appearing, check https://github.com/Grymskvll/Gatherer-FelwoodFix.
+Some nodes only spawn if the current online player count exceeds a value.
+At the time of this writing, that value is 2500.
+The low_population branch is available if your realm typically has less players online.

 **WARNING**
 **This file does NOT go in the Interface\Addons folder.**